knowit/snappysense/UX.md

 ### Factory provisioning

-In provisioning mode, the device similarly responds to factory configuration commands.
+In AP mode, the device similarly responds to factory configuration and query commands.
 These are more complicated, not usefully performed after initial setup, and described in CONFIG.md.